-I have five ongoing series, and you can find details of all of them on my Amazon author page, which is here -
+I have seven ongoing series, and you can find details of all of them on my Amazon author page, which is here -

 Lavender House Seaside Romances